-The dominant visual aspect of this site is three-tip sagebrush, bluebunch wheatgrass and Thurber's needlegrass.
-Composition by weight is approximately 45 to 65 percent grasses, 15 to 25 percent forbs, and 15 to 35 percent shrubs.
+The dominant visual aspect of this site is three-tip sagebrush, bluebunch wheatgrass, and Thurber's needlegrass.
+Composition by weight is approximately 40 to 60 percent grasses, 10 to 20 percent forbs, and 30 to 40 percent shrubs.

 This plant community may be a Loamy site with basin big sagebrush in the overstory that has become dominated by three-tip sagebrush due to man-caused frequent fires since the early 1900's (fire disclimax).
-The re-establishment of basin big sagebrush requires a long time period with no fire when the plant community is dominated by three-tip sagebrush.
+The re-establishment of basin big sagebrush in a three-tip sagebrush dominated community, requires a long time period with no fire.
 Evidence of this becomes apparent by the presence of scattered basin big sagebrush plants on the landscape, even though the soils are the same.
 Additional field data is needed to confirm this concept.